drinkbeer/CodingQuestion/design/TopKProblem.md

 1. Return the list of Top 100 shared links in the past 1 minute, 5 minutes, 15 minutes, 60 minutes.

 #### Non-Functional Requirement
+1. Scalable.
+It should be able to scale out together with increasing amount of data: videos, tweets, posts, etc.
+2. Highly Available.
+It should be able to survive hardware/network failures, no single point of failure.
+3. Highly Performant. few tens of milliseconds to return top 100 list.
+4. Accurate: as accurate as we can get

 ## Analysis